davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 Each individual `[pattern].scss` file also imports the `definitions` partial so it has access to all the necessary shared knowledge of the design system as distilled into the variables and various mixins.

-With an eye on delivery over HTTP/2, we ensured that we could produce individual pattern-level CSS files as well as one main style file for traditional HTTP/1.1 delivery.
+With an eye on delivery over HTTP/2, we ensured that we could produce individual pattern-level CSS files as well as one main stylesheet for traditional HTTP/1.1 delivery.

-### Design system typography
+### Organising the typography
 The designer documented the typographical part of the design system as a hierarchy of definitions.
 The lowest level is used to set relevent variables in `variables`, and set the base styles in `normalise-overrides`.

 <table>